Aldaviva/DarkNet/Readme.md

 If you want to change the theme of a window in your application that was not created with WPF or Windows Forms, you can also just pass the raw HWND of the window to `SetWindowThemeRaw(IntPtr, Theme)`.

+### Effective application theme

+If you want to know which theme was rendered as a result of setting your app's theme to `Auto` using `SetCurrentProcessTheme`, you can call **`EffectiveCurrentProcessThemeIsDark`**.
+This will return whether the actual title bar theme is dark or light, and it reflects the theme you set, the user's OS color settings, and the high contrast setting.
+Changes are emitted from the **`EffectiveCurrentProcessThemeIsDark`** event.

+This can be useful if you want to set the theme to `Auto` and then skin your app's client area based on the Windows default app mode setting.

 ### Taskbar theme

 Windows introduced a preference to choose a dark or light taskbar in Windows 10 version 1903.
 This is controlled by Settings › Personalization › Colors › Choose your default Windows mode.